abojda/abojda.github.io/about.md

 permalink: /about/
 ---

-**Deep Learning / Computer Vision Engineer with background in robotics and embedded programming and (not-so)short episode in space.**
+**Deep Learning / Computer Vision Engineer with background in robotics and embedded programming and (not so) short episode in space.**

 Currently experimenting in topics revolving around **image classification, object detection and semantic segmentation**, but generally curious about CV and NLP.